Set up OAuth for Google

 Determine whether you want to change the project ID.

 Note After you create the project, you won’t be able to change the project ID.
-For information, click the question mark icons.
+For more information, click the question mark icons.

 Open the new project, navigate to APIs & Services > OAuth consent screen. and select the User Type.

-Click the OAuth consent screen tab and then enter a meaningful name for Product name shown to users.
+Click the OAuth consent screen tab and then enter a meaningful name for the Product name shown to users.

 Click Credentials and click the Create Credentials tab, then click OAuth client ID.